CodeMaxx/GSoC-Proposal-2016/GSoC_Proposal.md

 - `is_proper_subset()`
 - `is_proper_superset()`
 - `power_set()` - This involves having sets of sets.
 Since the input type is Basic and Set is inherited from Basic this would be possible.
-- `complement()` - This involves complement with respect to the Universal Set.(i.e
+- `complement()` - This involves complement with respect to the Universal Set.(i.e U - A)

 Although I think this much functionality is more than enough, but any other functionality can be developed according to needs.

 **Singleton Pattern** The Singleton Design pattern is used, where only one instance of an object is needed throughout the lifetime of an application.
 The Singleton class is instantiated at the time of first access and same instance is used thereafter till the application quits.

-`EmptySet` recently got implemented in SymEngine but it does not follow the singleton pattern of implementation.
+- `EmptySet` recently got implemented in SymEngine but it does not follow the singleton pattern of implementation.
 I plan to modify the implementation so that `EmptySet` becomes a Singleton.

 - `Universal Set` - This would also follow the `Singleton` pattern.
 It is usually not directly used but rather used while taking intersections and complements.
 Some properties would then be defined accordingly.
 For e.g.

 ```
 A Universal Set `U`
 A Finite Set `F`